Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization: Introduction

 \section{Introduction}

-In machine learning, the credit assignment (CA) problem refers to estimating how much each parameter of a neural network has contributed to the network's output and how the parameter should be adjusted to decrease the network's error.
-The most common solution to CA is the Backpropagation algorithm (BP) \citep{Rumelhart}, which computes the update of each parameter as a derivative of the loss function.
+In machine learning (ML), the credit assignment (CA) problem refers to estimating how much each parameter of a neural network has contributed to the network's output and how the parameter should be adjusted to decrease the network's error.
+The most commonly used solution to CA is the Backpropagation algorithm (BP) \citep{Rumelhart}, which computes the update of each parameter as a derivative of the loss function.
 While this strategy is effective in training networks on complex tasks, it is problematic in at least two aspects.
 First, BP is not compatible with the known mechanisms of learning in the brain \citep{Lillicrap2020}.
-While the lack of biological plausibility does not necessarily represent an issue for machine learning, it may eventually help us understand how to address shortcomings of machine learning, such as the lack of continual learning and robustness, or offer insight into how learning operates in biological neural systems \citep{richards2019deep}.
-Second, the backward pass of BP is a challenge for on-hardware implementations with limited resources, due to higher memory and power requirements \citep{Khacef2022,kendall2020}.
+While the lack of biological plausibility does not necessarily represent an issue for ML, it may eventually help us understand how to address shortcomings of ML, such as the lack of continual learning and robustness, or offer insights into how learning operates in biological neural systems \citep{richards2019deep}.
+Second, the backward pass of BP is a challenge for on-hardware implementations with limited resources, due to high memory and power requirements \citep{Khacef2022,kendall2020}.